 You'll still have to comply with Building Regulations and possibly with the Party Wall Act if you're creating a new boundary wall between you and your neighbour, so speak to your local council's planning office for details.

-How long will it take and how much will it cost?
+How long will it take?

 Plan for at least eight to ten weeks for the structural work, plus more for decorating the interior of the new space.